Data Preparation for Large Language Model

 The token_embedding has dimension of (batch_size, max_lenght, out_dim) and the position_embedding has a dimension of (max_lenght, out_dim).
 Therefore, they can be summed up mathematically.

-Let's load the entire dataset in two batches.
-And apply both token_embedding and position_embedding.
+Let's load the entire dataset in two batches and apply both token_embedding and position_embedding.
 By summing up two vectors, we will get input embeddings.

 batch_size = 2